Get the latest from TODAY

-Sheinelle Jones is a co-anchor of NBC News’ “Weekend TODAY” and a mid-week correspondent for TODAY.
-She is also an anchor on weekend editions of “MSNBC Live.”
+Sheinelle Jones is a co-anchor of NBC News’ “Weekend TODAY” and a mid-week correspondent for “TODAY.”
+She is also a contributing anchor on weekend editions of “MSNBC Live,” hosts Dateline NBC on OWN, and hosts a new Sirius XM radio show, “Off the Rails” – with co-hosts Al Roker & Dylan Dreyer.

-Since joining TODAY in October 2014, Jones has covered a variety of human interest stories, including: the 50th anniversary of “Bloody Sunday” in Selma, Alabama; Ryan Ferguson, a young man who spent 10 years in prison for a crime he did not commit; Betty Reid Soskin, an African American woman who is the country’s oldest living park ranger; and backstage interviews at New York Fashion Week.
+Since joining TODAY in October 2014, Jones has covered breaking news events, and a variety of human interest stories, including: the 50th anniversary of “Bloody Sunday” in Selma, Alabama; Ryan Ferguson, a young man who spent 10 years in prison for a crime he did not commit; and countless interviews with notable figures and celebrities.
+You’ll also see her trademark enthusiasm on the red carpet including the Academy Awards, Golden Globes, and Grammy Awards.

 Jones is also a contributor to the TODAY Parenting Team, a multi-platform community where she shares about her life as a “multi-tasking mom” and interacts with viewers around the country.